-As part of the Averett University Student Conduct System, student conduct records are maintained in the Dean of Students Office.
+As part of the Averett University Student Conduct System, student conduct records are maintained in the Case Management Software.
 Student conduct records are confidential and will be released only under the guidelines set forth by the Family Educational Rights and Privacy Act (FERPA) and the Averett policy and procedures manual.